vitowalteranelli/Google-HashCode-Playground/README.md

 # Google HashCode PlayGround

-This project allows to evaluate your submissions for past editions of Google HashCode.
+This project let you to evaluate your submission files for the past editions of Google HashCode.
-This is a work in progress, so far I fully implemented the scoring systems of:
+This is a work in progress, so far I fully implemented the following scoring systems:
 - 2017 Final round
 - 2017 Qualification round
 - 2016 Final round